 When watching these brown and red finches, studying the details of their appearance and behavior can help birders determine which bird is which.

-- Body Shape: House finches are typically more slender than purple finches, which often look stocky with a larger head in proportion to their body size.
+- Body Shape: House finches are typically more slender than purple finches, which often look stocky with a larger head and thicker neck in proportion to their body size.
 Body shape can be distorted by a bird's posture and movement, however, so it is important to observe birds in a casual perch pose to accurately determine shape.
 Overall, purple finches are slightly larger then house finches, but if the birds are seen at different distances, size can also be hard to judge.

 - Markings: The sharpness of the markings is key for distinguishing female house finches and purple finches.
 Female house finches have blurry streaks on their underparts and a relatively plain face.
 Female purple finches, meanwhile, have sharply defined streaks and a well-marked face with a distinct whitish eyebrow and fine streaks on the crown.
 For both genders, house finches have streaked undertail coverts while purple finches are plain white underneath their tails.

 - Wings: When perched, house finches show two thin white wing bars, while the thin wing bars on purple finches have a rosy or red wash.
 The primary feather projection, or how far the primary feathers extend past the end of the secondary feathers, of folded wings of house finches is shorter than on purple finches.

 - Tail: House finches have a longer tail than purple finches, but only show a faint notch that is not always visible.
 Purple finches have shorter tails with a much more distinct notch.
 Tail notches can be seen on perched birds but are not always easy to compare.

 - Bill: Both of these seed-eating birds have similar bills, but the house finch's bill is slightly smaller and has a more distinct curve on the upper mandible, giving it a more bulbous shape.
 The purple finch's bill is larger with less of a curve, giving it a more classical triangular shape.